matteo14c/HaploCoV/README.md

 # HaploCoV: a set of utilities and methods to identify novel variants of SARS-CoV-2

 ## Important
 Please be aware that this readme will cover only the basic set-up and execution of HaploCoV.
-The full manual is available at [readthedocs](https://haplocov.readthedocs.io/en/latest/) (interactive verions) or MISSINGLINK (pdf).
+The extended manual is available at [readthedocs](https://haplocov.readthedocs.io/en/latest/) (interactive verions) or MISSINGLINK (pdf).

 ## What this tool can do for you